Skip to content

 When a skill needs something only one harness understands — e.g. Claude's allowed-tools front-matter key, or harness-specific wording — put it in a SKILL.<harness>.md file beside the base:

-• SKILL.claude.md is applied when compiling for --claude.
+• SKILL.claude.md is applied when compiling for the claude harness.

-• SKILL.kimi.md is applied when compiling for --kimi.
+• SKILL.kimi.md is applied when compiling for the kimi harness.

-• SKILL.opencode.md is applied when compiling for --opencode.
+• SKILL.opencode.md is applied when compiling for the opencode harness.

-• An overlay for a different harness is ignored (a SKILL.kimi.md is skipped when compiling for Claude or opencode, and so on).
+• An overlay for a different harness is ignored (a SKILL.kimi.md is skipped when compiling for Claude, opencode, Cline, reasonix, or pi, and so on).

 The overlay is merged onto the base, not substituted: